An Integrated System for Maximum Efficiency in Generating Single Cell Clones

 Watch the CellRaft Technology in action!

-Microfabricated from an elastomeric material, the CytoSort™ Array is a high-density array with thousands of individual microwells.
+Microfabricated from an elastomeric material, the CellRaft Array is a high-density array with thousands of individual microwells.
 Precision soft lithography methods are used to obtain uniform dimensions across the array.
+Each microwell on the CellRaft Array contains an individual cell raft composed of a proprietary polystyrene formulation.

-Cells are plated on the CytoSort Array in the same way as a standard Petri dish, making it familiar to the research community and easy to use.
-Each microwell of the CellRaft has a polystyrene base containing paramagnetic particles.
+Cells are plated on the CellRaft Array in the same way as a standard Petri dish, making it familiar to the research community and easy to use.

-See our CytoSort Product Page to learn more.
+See our CellRaft Array Product Page to learn more.

-After placing the CytoSort Array on the stage, the imaging platform will automatically scan and capture each field of view within the array, providing detailed cell images within each individual microwell.
-The imaging platform contains a probe, mounted adjacent to a 10× microscope objective underneath an automated stage.
+After placing the CellRaft Arrayon the stage of the System, the software will automatically scan and capture each field of view within the array, providing detailed cell images sitting on each cell raft.
+The System contains a probe, mounted adjacent to a 10× microscope objective underneath an automated stage.
 A release needle mounted underneath the stage is used to release the raft from the array.

 Cells can be tracked with images over time, allowing users to observe cell-to-cell interactions, cell morphology changes, and colony growth rates.
 With the optional add-on incubator, the cells’ growing environment can be controlled and maintained during time-course imaging projects, or for projects using rare or sensitive cell lines.
 Using cell images, the user can manually designate target cells to be captured, or use the software to automatically choose targets.